 - You have mitral stenosis and symptoms do not improve with treatment, or new symptoms appear.

-Follow your health care provider's recommendations for treating conditions that can cause valve disease.
+Follow your provider's recommendations for treating conditions that can cause valve disease.
 Treat strep infections promptly to prevent rheumatic fever.
-Tell your health care provider if you have a family history of congenital heart diseases.
+Tell your provider if you have a family history of congenital heart diseases.

-Mitral stenosis itself often cannot be prevented, but complications can be prevented.
-Tell your health care provider about your heart valve disease before you receive any medical treatment.
+Other than treating strep infections, mitral stenosis itself often cannot be prevented.
+However but complications from the condition can be prevented.
+Tell your provider about your heart valve disease before you receive any medical treatment.
 Discuss whether you need preventive antibiotics.

 Carabello BA.
 Valvular heart disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 75.